-Phil Chumley, Director of Bands at Lakota Plains Junior School, is a graduate of the University of Maryland.
-He received his Bachelor’s degree in Music Education and pursued his Master’s Degree in Music Performance.
+Phil Chumley, Director of Bands at Lakota Plains Junior School,, is a graduate of the University of Maryland.
+He received his Bachelor’s degree in Music Education and pursued his Master’s Degree in Clarinet Performance there as well.
 He was Band Director at the Robert Goddard Junior High School in Lanham, Maryland, where his bands consistently received Superior Ratings at County Band Festivals.
 In 1998, he joined the music faculty at Northern Kentucky University where he was Adjunct Professor of Clarinet.
 Mr. Chumley became band director at Lakota Plains Junior School in 2003.
-During his seven years there, the Eighth Grade Bands performed in Class A at the OMEA District XIII Large Group Adjudicated Event and consistently received Superior Ratings at district contests.
-In 2006, the Eighth Grade Band performed in a clinic session at the OMEA Convention, and, in 2008, the band was invited to perform in concert at the OMEA Convention held in Cincinnati.
+During his first seven years there, the Eighth Grade bands performed in Class A at the OMEA District XIII Large Group Adjudicated Event and consistently received Superior Ratings.
+In 2006, the Eighth Grade Band performed in a clinic session at the OMEA Convention in Cleveland, OH, and, in 2008, the 8th Grade Band was selected to perform at the OMEA Convention held in Cincinnati.
 Mr. Chumley was transferred to Lakota West in 2010 as Assistant Director of Bands.
 During his time there, the Lakota West Symphonic Winds were selected as a feature performer at the 2011 Midwest Band Clinic for the 3rd time in twelve years, and the Marching Firebirds were invited to perform in the 2013 Macy’s Thanksgiving Day Parade in New York City and the 2015 Tournament of Roses Parade in Pasadena, CA. With both the retirement of Joe Tignor and Greg Snyder, he transferred back to Lakota Plains where he still teaches.
 Currently the band program at Lakota Plains is very strong with 200 students comprised of 2-eighth grade bands and 4-seventh grade bands.
 He also directs both 8th grade and 7th grade Jazz Band after school.
 In addition to his work with the band program, he is a sought-after private instructor for clarinet performance with a large studio of students.
 He has 2 children, Lauren, a professional equestrian athlete and trainer who lives and works in New Jersey, and his son, Scott, is Lead IT Systems Engineer with Progressive Insurance at their headquarters in Mayfield Heights, OH.
 Mr. Chumley plans to retire at the end of the 2019-20 school year.

-Sherri Vortek, Director of Bands at Lakota Ridge Junior School, is in her second year of instruction of at Lakota Ridge after serving for several years in the Lakota East band program.
+Sherri Voytek, Director of Bands at Lakota Ridge Junior School, is in her second year of instruction of at Lakota Ridge after serving for several years in the Lakota East band program.
 She leads all seventh and eighth grade bands as well as the after-school Jazz band program.

 Tim Coady, Color Guard Director, was born and raised in the St. Louis area.
 While living in Missouri, Tim performed with the Colts Drum and Bugle Corps and the Pride of Missouri State winter guard.
 After moving to Ohio, Tim broadened his horizons at Zydeco Colorguard, where he was honored with being the 2014 Member of the Year, and the Bluecoats Drum and Bugle Corps, where he served as colorguard captain for the 2011 and 2012 seasons.
-Tim has a passion for inspiring students through colorguard, and has worked with programs across six states in the Midwest.
-He has been involved with instructing other awarded programs such as Westerville HS, Centerville HS, LaSalle High School, Miami University and and Juxtaposition Winter Guard.
+Tim has a passion for inspiring students through colorguard, and has worked with programs across the United States.
+He has been involved with instructing other awarded programs such as Centerville HS, La Salle High School, Colts Drum and Bugle Corps, Miami University, and Juxtaposition Winter Guard.
 Tim currently resides in Cincinnati, Ohio, serving as a colorguard educator in the Miami Valley.

 Kayla DiLorenzo, Color Guard Staff